Laaxxmm/Tally/README.md

 - Pulls Day Book entries for a selectable date range, including Sales/Purchase vouchers that post amounts via inventory lines.
 - Aggregates ledgers into Revenue, Cost of Goods Sold, Expenses, Assets, and Liabilities with heuristics to keep numbers accurate.
 - Displays KPIs, balance snapshot, top products/services, and a searchable voucher grid (with debit/credit/nett columns that should sum to zero) for quick investigation.
-- Calculates ledger opening and closing balances for the selected date range (opening as of the "From" date, closing as of the "To" date) with a nett (opening minus closing) check that should also total zero, and offers a CSV download.
+- Provides a master extract of ledgers with their parent group, group nature (Assets/Liabilities/Income/Expense), whether they feed the Balance Sheet or Profit & Loss, and the opening balance, with a CSV download.

 ## Running locally
 1. Install dependencies: